-Any legal person that contravenes any (6)provision of this Law, commits an offence and is liable on conviction to a cumulative penalty of:

-- (a) debarment from all public procurements for a period not less than five (5) calendar years; and - (b) a fine equivalent to 25% of the value of the procurement in issue. - (7) Where any legal person shall be convicted pursuant to sub-section (4) of this Section, every director of the company as listed on its record at the Corporate Affairs Commission or any other Agency of Government, shall be guilty of an offence and is liable on conviction to a term of imprisonment not less than two (2) calendar years but not exceeding five (5) calendar years without an option of fine. - (8) Any alteration pursuant to sub-section 4(f) shall include: - (a) insertion of documents such as bid security or tax clearance certificate which were not submitted at bid opening; and - (b) request for clarification in a manner not permitted under this Law. - (9) Collusion shall be presumed from a set of acts from which it can be assumed that there was an understanding, implicit, formal or informal, overt or covert under which each person involved reasonably expected that the other would adopt a particular course of action which would interfere with the faithful and proper application of the provisions of this Law.

-- (10) Bid-rigging pursuant to sub-section 4(e) means an agreement between persons whereby: - (a) offers submitted-have been prearranged between them; or - (b) their conduct has had the effect of directly or indirectly restricting free and open competition, distorting the competitiveness of the procurement process and leading to an escalation or increase in costs or loss of value to the State treasury. - (1) The fixing of the seal of the Bureau shall be authenticated by the signature of the Chairman, the Director-General or of any other person authorised generally or specially to act for that purpose by the Council.
+- (i) willful refusal to allow the Bureau or its officers to have access to any procurement records. - (5) Any person who while carrying out his duties as an officer of the Bureau, or any procuring entity who contravenes any provision of this Law commits an offence and is liable on conviction to a cumulative punishment of: - (a) a term of imprisonment of not less than five (5) years with an option of fine; and restitution; - (b) summary dismissal from Government services. - (6) Any legal person that contravances any provision of this Law commits an offence and is liable on conviction to a cumulative penalty of: - (a) debarment from all public procurements for a period of not less than five (5) years; and - (b) a fine equivalent to the value of the procurement in issue. - (7) Where any legal person shall be convicted pursuant to subsection (4) every director of the company as listed on its records at the Corporate Affairs Commission commits an offence and is liable on conviction to a term of imprisonment not less than five (5) years with an option of fine and restitution. - (8) An alternation pursuant to subsection 4 (f) shall include but not limited to: - (a) insertion of documents such as bid security tax clearance certificate which were not submitted at bid opening: and - (b) request for clarification in a manner not permitted under this Law. - (9) Collusion shall be presumed from a set of acts from which it can be assumed that there was an understanding, implicit, formal or informal, overt or cover under which each person involved reasonably expected that the other would adopt a particular course of action which would interfere with the faithful and proper application of the provision of this Law. - (10) Bid-rigging pursuant to subsection 4 (e) means an agreement between persons whereby: - (a) offers submitted have been pre-arranged between them; or - (b) their conduct has had the effect of directly or indirectly restricting free and open competition, distorting the competitiveness of the procurement process and leading to and escalation or increase in coast or loss of value to State treasury.